Bring your own device

 Before you decide to use your own router, make sure it supports DHCP authentication and VLAN tagging.
 This info will be available in the modem documentation or via the manufacturer if you’re not sure.

-If so, it should be able to be set up with us, but check our FAQs for a list of the devices that have been tested so far.
+If so, it should be able to be set up with us, but check the FAQs at the end of this page for a list of the devices that have been tested so far.

 Parts we can help with